Chris Telden knows how fortunate she is to be a mom at all, given her high-risk pregnancy and the challenges of extended breastfeeding.

-Don't trust a negative result gotten from a test you took less than one week after your missed period, however.
-10% of women experience delayed conception, anyway, so it's a good idea to follow a negative result with a repeated test a few days later.
+Don't trust a negative result from a test you took less than one week after your missed period, however.
+Ten percent of women experience delayed conception, so it's a good idea to follow a negative result with a repeated test a few days later.

 If you do need to know whether you are pregnant before a home test kit can accurately tell you, then the Mayo Clinic advises that you go to your doctor and ask for a blood test to check for pregnancy.

 Reliability of Home Pregnancy Test Kits and Specific Brands

 Some home pregnancy test kits claim to be accurate and reliable when testing on the day you miss your period.
 They may be sensitive enough to do so, but it depends largely on what levels of pregnancy hormone you have in your urine—it varies from woman to woman.

 The designs of the kits vary.
 They all do the same thing—try to detect the pregnancy hormone—but some use test strips, others powders, and some are more sensitive than others during early pregnancy.

 The First Response, Early Result Pregnancy Test, in a comparison with 17 other home pregnancy tests, was found in a 2004 study to accurately detect low hCG levels quite early on.
 But if you're testing for pregnancy at home after about seven days after your missed period, most test kits are accurate if they show a positive result (pregnant).

 How Common Are False Positives / False Negatives on Home Pregnancy Tests?